 But here is another reason for using slings in this heightened state of strictest infection control, and that is disposable slings minimise body to body contact.

-Single-use disposable slings prevent cross-contamination from infected patients while transport them safely.
+Single-use disposable slings prevent cross-contamination from infected patients while transporting them safely.
 A good disposable sling is made from non-woven, spun-bond polypropylene for a distinctly more comfortable feel against bare skin.

 Infection control is everyone's responsibility.
 By selecting products designed with infection control in mind, facility and hospital purchasers and managers are protecting their teams from unnecessary risk to infection, as well as creating a more hygienic environment for the patients and users to recover.